 The OWCC provides professional tutors in a comfortable environment to help RichmondCC students with any course involving a written or oral component.
-This service is completely free and is available during school hours.
-If a student needs help with a paper or video upload assistance and cannot make it to campus, they can email the OWCC to receive guidance and feedback.
+This valuable consultation service is completely free by appointment or walk-in if OWCC tutors are scheduled and available.
+For OWCC hours and more information, visit the Richmond CC website.
+If a student needs help with a paper or video upload assistance and cannot make it to campus, they can upload their work to the OWCC paper portal online to receive guidance and feedback.
+A direct link to the online paper portal: